d3fenderz/windows_security/README.md

 [Source: A quick Journey In The System32](https://jmau111.github.io/2022/11/25/windows-system32-forensics/#basic-forensics)

 **It's essential to backup registry entries before any modification**, as the system continually references them during its operations.

+The Registry is one of the most critical areas to protect and monitor, as `reg query` commands allows reading and modifying pretty much everything on the system, including security settings.
+Using a group policy (gpedit.msc > user configuration > system: "prevent access to the registry editing tools") or the Registry itself, you can restrict its access.

+It's not the ultimate protection, but it's still an additional layer.

+You can use software like [regshot](https://sourceforge.net/projects/regshot/) to take snapshots of the Registry.
+It's useful to restore the system when it gets unstable, and also valuable for forensic analysis.

 ### What are the hives?